Daniel-Barbera/NS1-to-NS2-Guide/README.md

 This introduces us to #2:
 ## Async/await calls
 Some actions of the game, like the function ``ns.hack()``, are <b>asynchronous</b>.
 Essentially, this means that they take some time, and you need to tell your script to wait for them to resolve by adding the keyword ``await`` before calling to them.
+Learn more <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous">here.</a>

 ```js
 /** @param {NS} ns **/